 Criterion Number Criterion Specification Compliant Summary Remarks 3.1 Software requirements for the subject software have been established.
 Partial A verifiable, written set of software requirements is lacking.
 Requirements for modifications are given verbally/contractually with NRC.
 3.2 Software requirements are specified, documented, reviewed and approved.
 Partial.
 In earlier MELCOR development efforts, written hypothetical coding plans were generated.
 In practice, this was found not to be beneficial and the plans would be completely rewritten or pitched.
 Current modifications do not generate comparable initial guidance.
 A verifiable, written set of software requirements is lacking.
 3.3 Requirements define the functions to be performed by the software and provide detail and information necessary to design the software.
 Partial.
 A verifiable, written set of software requirements is lacking.
 3.4 A Software Requirements Document, or equivalent defines requirements for functionality, performance, design inputs, design constraints, installation considerations, operating systems (if applicable), and external interfaces necessary to design the software.
 Partial.
 A verifiable, written set of software requirements is lacking.
 The contractual agreements for code development with NRC do lay out top- level direction year to year.
-3.5 Acceptance criteria are established in the software requirements No. A verifiable, written set of software requirements is lacking.
-Judgment is
+3.5 Acceptance criteria are established in the software requirements documentation for each of the identified requirements.
+No. A verifiable, written set of software requirements is lacking.
+Judgment is used as modeling progresses to discern the adequacy of model changes, usually against experiments.